 You will need four main ingredients to make Authentic Indian Adrak Chai (Cha).

-- Black Tea: Use the Indian brand's loose black tea leaves, which are often made with Darjeeling or Assam tea leaves using the CTC method.
-I recommend Red Label, Tata Tea Gold, and Wagh Bakri brands for loose black tea leaves and Tetley British Blend for tea bags.
-You can easily find them in any Indian grocery store or on Amazon.
+- Indian Tea (loose tea or tea bags): Use loose black tea leaves from Indian brands, typically made with Darjeeling or Assam tea leaves, using the CTC method.
+I recommend brands like Red Label, Tata Tea Gold, and Wagh Bakri for loose black tea leaves, and Tetley British Blend for tea bags.
+These can be found at most Indian grocery stores or on Amazon.

-- Ginger: Use fresh ginger root for the best flavor.
-If you want a stronger ginger taste, grate or crush it using a mortar and pestle.
-If mild flavor, then add thinly sliced pieces of ginger.
-I use organic ginger, so I did not remove the peel.
+- Ginger: For the best flavor, use fresh ginger root.
+If you prefer a stronger ginger taste, grate or crush the ginger using a mortar and pestle.
+For a milder flavor, simply add thinly sliced pieces of ginger.
+I use organic ginger and do not remove the peel.
+Avoid using dry ginger powder, as it gives a different taste.

 - Sweetener: This is optional.
-Typically, granulated white sugar is used.
-However, you can use sweeteners like brown sugar, jaggery, stevia, honey, or even maple syrup.
-If using honey, maple syrup, or jaggery, stir it only when the chai is off the heat but still hot.
+While granulated white sugar is commonly used, you can substitute it with alternatives like brown sugar, jaggery, stevia, honey, or maple syrup.
+If using honey, maple syrup, or jaggery, add them only after the chai has been removed from the heat but is still hot.

 How to Make Adrak Wali Chai